yxni98/EMNLP_2022/_pages/venue.md

 **Language**

 The official language of the UAE is Arabic.
-However English is also very widely spoken throughout Abu Dhabi, especially in business, hospitality, retail environments, street signs, taxis, and restaurant menus, etc.  Urdu and Hindi are also widely spoken.
+However, English is also very widely spoken throughout Abu Dhabi, especially in business, hospitality, retail environments, street signs, taxis, restaurant menus, etc. Urdu and Hindi are also widely spoken.

 <!-- **Public Holidays**